cpressey/Ahead-of-Time-eval/README.md

 For concreteness we will call such values "phrases".

-The conventional way to cast phrases in a language which we've already said is similar to Scheme, is to say that phrases are list structures containing sublists and atoms, and have a `quote` construct which introduces literal phrases as expressions.
+We've already stated our language here is similar to Scheme, and the standard way to treat phrases in Scheme is as list structures containing sublists and atoms, and to have a `quote` construct which introduces literal phrases as expressions.

 We note that a `quote` form is a constant.